josmar-crwdstffng/angular/aio/content/guide/component-styles.md

 When building with the CLI, be sure to include the linked style file among the assets to be copied to the server as described in the [Assets configuration guide](guide/workspace-config#assets-configuration).

-Once included, the CLI includes the stylesheet, whether the link tag's href URL is relative to the application root or the component file.
+Once included, the CLI includes the stylesheet, whether the href URL of the `link` element is relative to the application root or the component file.

 </div>